-Leeds Improving Access to Psychological Therapies (IAPT) supports people experiencing common mental health problems.
-Leeds IAPT is run by Leeds Community Healthcare NHS Trust and provides assessments and a range of talking treatments for people with problems such as anxiety, depression and stress.
-You can self-refer to IAPT using an online form.
+Leeds Mental Wellbeing Service supports people experiencing common mental health problems.
+Leeds Mental Wellbeing Service is run by Leeds Community Healthcare NHS Trust and partners, and provides assessments and a range of talking treatments for people with problems such as anxiety, depression and stress.
+You can self-refer to the service using online forms.

 If you are feeling distressed and need to talk to someone now, you can contact: